-Sequential access with an entry-sequenced data set is similar to that of QSAM (queued sequential access method), except that you can use tape storage with QSAM.
+Sequential access with an entry-sequenced data set is similar to that of QSAM (queued sequential access method).

-You can use direct access with an entry-sequenced data set in a way similar to BDAM (basic direct access method) by preformatting the data set with records of your choice

-(filled with blanks, for instance) and providing a routine that randomly associates an RBA with the key field of a record in the data set and thus distributes records throughout the data set.
+You can use direct access with an entry-sequenced data set in a way similar to BDAM (basic direct access method) by preformatting the data set with records of your choice (filled with blanks, for instance) and providing a routine that randomly associates an RBA with the key field of a record in the data set and thus distributes records throughout the data set.